LINBIT/windrbd/README.md

   * Windows 7 is minimum (no Vista, no XP) (SP1 required (?))

-  * Some network settings (send buffer size/send timeout) have no effect.

 We might fix following current (0.7.4) restrictions for the 1.0 release: